 Less unwanted moisture

 It’s no secret that bathrooms tend to be hot spots for humidity.
 Excessive amounts of moisture, however, can have some adverse effects.
-Mold can start to grow around your bathroom, the paint on the walls can start to peel, and certain nasty bugs are attracted to moist places.
-Having a shower plant can help reduce unwanted moisture in your bathroom to minimize some of these issues.
-Since plants need water, they suck it right out of the air, giving the added benefit of not having to water the plant as often.
+Mold can grow around your bathroom, the paint on the walls can peel, and certain nasty bugs are attracted to moist places.
+A shower plant can help reduce unwanted moisture in your bathroom and minimize some of these issues.
+Since plants need water, they suck it right out of the air, providing the added benefit of not having to water the plant as often.

-You probably know that plants pull carbon dioxide out of the air and then put oxygen out, right?
+You probably know that plants pull carbon dioxide out of the air and emit oxygen, right?
 But did you know that while this process is taking place, the plant is also filtering the air and pulling toxins out of it?
 With all of the cleaning products, hair products, and other nasty molecules that leave toxins in your bathroom’s air, having a shower plant will allow you to breathe a bit easier and healthier.